SamG101-Developer/SPP-Primer/Writerside/topics/3-1-Variables-Mutability.md

 identifier with the `mut` keyword.
 Tuple and struct parts must be individually marked as mutable.
 See the page on [immutability](9-4-Immutability.md) for more information.

+The mutability of a variable is not tied to the variable's type, but to the variable itself, simplifying the language by a large amount.

 ### Variable mutability example:

 ```